rsturla/website/content/blog/principle-of-least-privilege.md

 ## Importance of the Principle of Least Privilege

 Ensuring your organization follows the principle of least privilege is essential for protecting your data and reducing the risk of a security breach.
-This will not prevent a security breach from happening, but will help limit the blast radius and potential damage caused by a security breach.
+This will not prevent a security breach from happening, but will help limit the blast radius and potential damage caused by an incident.

 One of the primary benefits of least privilege is it's ability to minimise the attack surface.
-By restrictign access rights, organizations reduce the potential entry points that a malicious actor could exploit.
-And in the event of a compromise, the attacker will be contained to a smaller area of the network, meaning they will have less access to other systems and data.
+By restricting access rights, organizations reduce the potential entry points that a malicious actor could exploit, and in the event of a compromise, the attacker will be contained to a smaller area of the network, meaning they will have less access to other systems and data.

 Adhering to the principle of least privilege is often a requirement for compliance with regulations such as the General Data Protection Regulation (GDPR) and the Payment Card Industry Data Security Standard (PCI DSS).
 These regulations require you to protect your data and only give access to those who need it.
 Failure to comply with these regulations can result in significant fines and reputational damage.